molgenis/molgenis-emx2/docs/cat_network-data-manager.md

 <sub><sup>*Figure 5.
 Example of TargetVariableValues filled out in Excel.*</sup></sub>
 #### *RepeatedTargetVariables* sheet
-The *RepeatedTargetVariables* sheet is optional.Variables that are repeats of a variable defined in the sheet _TargetVariables_ are defined in the *RepeatedTargetVariables* sheet.
+The *RepeatedTargetVariables* sheet is optional.
+Variables that are repeats of a variable defined in the sheet _TargetVariables_ are defined in the *RepeatedTargetVariables* sheet.
 Defining your repeated variables using this sheet will limit the amount of information that has to be repeated when filling out repeated variables.
 This sheet is optional.

 | *Column name* | *Description* | *Remarks* |
 | --- | --- | --- |